 Does CAA Travel Insurance cover COVID-19 when travelling in Canada?

 Yes, CAA Travel Insurance will cover COVID-19 related claims when travelling within Canada.
-As the current travel advisory only pertains to international destination.
+As the current travel advisory only pertains to international destinations.
 Should you need or choose to travel within Canada, our Travel Insurance products will be available to protect you for any unexpected emergencies, including COVID-19 related ones.

-Your well-being is a priority for CAA Niagara; and we will continue doing what is right to ensure your safety.
+Your well-being is a priority for CAA Niagara, and we will continue doing what is right to ensure your safety.
 Before you book your next trip or purchase CAA Travel Insurance, please contact one of our CAA Travel Consultants to go over your options and help you make an educated decision.